smithy-lang/smithy-rs/rust-runtime/aws-smithy-experimental/README.md

 Staging ground for experimental new features in the smithy-rs ecosystem.

 ### Hyper 1.0 Support
 This crate allows customers to use Hyper 1.0.
 A valuable consequence of this is access to aws-lc-rs and its `FIPS` compliant crypto.
-This is available behind the `aws-lc-fips` feature. **Note** that this has somewhat [complex build requirements](https://github.com/aws/aws-lc/blob/main/BUILDING.md).
+This is available behind the `crypto-aws-lc-fips` feature. **Note**: FIPS support has somewhat [complex build requirements](https://github.com/aws/aws-lc/blob/main/BUILDING.md), namely CMake and Go.

 ## Crate Stabilization